-7. Investigate atmospheric water vapor by displaying 1443 cm-1 measurements in the Multi-Channel Viewer.
+8. Repeat your investigation of atmospheric water vapor by displaying 1443 cm-1 measurements in the Multi-Channel Viewer.
 There is a dry band south of the Black Sea.
 Display the spectra and the water vapor profiles in and out of the dry band.
-Save in a ppt.
 Zoom in on the spectra between 1380 and 1420 cm-1.
-See Figure 6.
-Does the online off-line brightness temperature difference in this part of the spectrum agree with the inference from the retrieval field?
+See Figure 8.
+Does the on-line off-line brightness temperature difference in this part of the spectrum agree with the inference from the retrieval field?
 Explain?

-Figure 6. (right) MultiChannel Viewer display with zoom in on H2O spectra between 1380 and 1420 cm-1 over FOVs in and out of the dry band south of the Black Sea. (left) AIRS water vapor profile retrievals in the two selected FOVs and the 700 hPa water vapor retrieval field for the granule.
+Figure 8. (right) MultiChannel Viewer display with zoom in on H2O spectra between 1380 and 1420 cm-1 over FOVs in and out of the dry band south of the Black Sea. (left) AIRS water vapor profile retrievals in the two selected FOVs and the 700 hPa water vapor retrieval field for the granule.